lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 Start with the slides

 - Real-life objects: direct way to see classes (ex: car, recipe)
-- Data structures: which data structures do you know already?
-Array, Hash
+- Data structures: which data structures do you know already? `Array`, `Hash`

-There are other classicals structures we use a lot in programming
+There are other classical structures we use a lot in programming

 **Stack ("pile" in french)**
 - LIFO stucture: "Last In First Out"